 Best informative tips for visitors in the Grand Canyon

-- Check at the traveller centre or backcountry data centre for water standing.
+- Check at the traveler centre or backcountry data centre for water standing.
 The upper portion of the trail.
 It may be extremely icy in winter or early spring in the South Kaibab trail.

 - Things that you have to take with you: Trekking Pole, food and salty snacks, first-aid kit, microspikes, 2 headlamps, jackets, and clothes according to weather, hat, tent, osprey water bags, urination device, and sandals.

-- In the south rim trail when a mule train is approaching find a good spot to stand on the inside trail and avoid any sporadic behaviour, that might startle the mules.
+- In the south rim trail when a mule train is approaching find a good spot to stand on the inside trail and avoid any sporadic behavior that might startle the mules.
 Never try to pass a mule train for they can kill you with one kick.

 - Note: In the South Kaibab trail there is no water facility and shades.
 In the south rim trail, you can only find the location of the water near the South Kaibab trailhead.